Tracking E-commerce with Google Tag Manager

 });

 This code block is tracking the clicks on related products on a webpage.
-It starts by getting the list of related products by selecting all elements with class "card" and a href attribute equal to an empty string.
+It starts by getting the list of related products by selecting all elements with class âcardâ and a href attribute equal to an empty string.
 This information is stored in the relatedProducts variable.
+The code then creates an empty array itemArray which will be used to store the data of each related product that is clicked.

 A selectItem function is defined which takes in the event object and pushes the name and price of the related product that was clicked into the itemArray.
 This function is then called every time a related product is clicked by adding an event listener to each related product element.